Gunderson & Reddy Lavish Love on Immortal Henrietta Lacks

 by Barry David Horwitz

 TheatreFIRST has a World Premiere at Live Oak Theatre that you will talk about for weeks.
 “Hela: The PoeticScientific DreamFate of Henrietta Lacks” by Lauren Gunderson and Geetha Reddy breaks free from gravity and takes off into our future.
-Based on the life of an African American woman whose cancer cells gave rise to an “immortal” strain of cells that revolutionized scientific research, “HeLa” takes us on an adventure in science, with love and compassion.
+Based on the life of an African American woman whose cancer cells gave rise to the “immortal” strain of cells that revolutionized scientific research, “HeLa” takes us on an adventure in science, with love and compassion.

-Playwrights Gunderson and Reddy let you fill in the emotions that arise, as Henrietta dies and her cells become a scientific wonder, helping Jonas Salk find the cure for polio.
+Playwrights Gunderson and Reddy let us fill in the emotions that arise, as Henrietta dies and her cells become a scientific wonder, helping Jonas Salk find the cure for polio.
 We are there for the revelation—at the hands of strangers—when a young doctor exposes the source of those “immortal” HeLa cells.

 The word HeLa was used to disguise the name of Henrietta Lacks, when she died in 1951, at the age of 31, and her tumor cells were harvested.
 They were deposited at Johns Hopkins Medical School in Baltimore, Maryland.
 Although her cell strain has become essential to modern medicine, her daughter Deborah and family members only found out about the cells many years later, in 1975.
 Henrietta Lacks was never consulted about the harvesting of her cells, nor was her husband.

 The play, an emotional docu-drama, keeps us searching for answers—as bits and pieces of Henrietta’s life take shape before our eyes.
 On the stage in Berkeley, Jeunee Simon plays a confident, wise, and self-aware Henrietta, who loves her husband, played warmly and winningly by Khary Moye.
-In “HeLa,” six versatile actors play a carousel of roles, moving intruigingly back in forth in time.
+In “HeLa,” six versatile actors play a carousel of roles, moving intriguingly back and forth in time.
 The fast-moving scenes rivet our attention, as though we, ourselves, are researching multitudes of cells.
 “Hela” offers a moving kaleidoscopic journey to the heart of a woman and her family.

 Director Evren Odcikin and Dramaturge Lisa Marie Rollins fill the stage with a whirlwind of fast-paced scenes.
 We feel the love between Henrietta and her husband, played soulfully by Moye.
 The beautiful movement and emotions offer a first-hand experience of Henrietta’s treatment at the hands of a doctor, played by Richard Pallaziol, in a touching and heartfelt hospital scene.